 This is measured and scored so it can be re-tested at a later date, aiming to see improvements in performance.
 This will include speed, rhythm, core conditioning, balance and co-ordination.
 You will also increase competence and confidence in running.

-Follow up – 30 mins for feedback & Functional Rehab exercises
+Time – 90 mins (including 30 mins for feedback & Functional Rehab exercises)